Fahad411/SQL/README.md

 *You can changed the data according to your will*

-And we have hare 5 Select Queries For more than one type of selection and we have Delete Query For one type
+And we have hare 5 Select Queries For more than one type of selection and we have Delete Query For one type and Update Query with using 'Where'

-If you have any questionscontact me on...
+If you have any questions contact me on...

 **Twitter: @s4cript**
 OR